Queen Elizabeth faced assassination threat in US – FBI

 A trove of newly released FBI documents has detailed an alleged IRA plot to kill Queen Elizabeth while the British monarch was on a state visit to the US in 1983.

-The documents, which are viewable on the FBI’s online vault following their release on Monday, claim that federal agents received credible intelligence of threats to the Queen’s life when she and her husband, the Duke of Edinburgh, were visiting California 40 years ago.
+The documents, which are viewable in the FBI’s online vault, following their release on Monday, claim that federal agents received credible intelligence of threats to the Queen’s life when she and her husband, the Duke of Edinburgh, were visiting California 40 years ago.

 According to the documents, a San Francisco police officer received a call from “a man who claimed his daughter had been killed in Northern Ireland by a rubber bullet” following a meeting at a bar.
 The bar in question was described as being “frequented by sympathizers with the Provisional Irish Republican Army.”